-Roosevelt’s River of Doubt is a story about an American President, a Brazilin explorer, and an infamous – and unexplored – river in the far reaches of the Amazon rainforest.
+Roosevelt’s River of Doubt is a story about an American President, a Brazilian explorer, and an infamous – and unexplored – river in the far reaches of the Amazon rainforest.

 This week’s Brazilian Minute: Theodore Roosevelt’s River of Doubt

-After losing his bid for a third Presidential term, Theodore Roosevelt set sail for Rio de Janeiro in 1924.
-The famous conservationist was set to join Brazilian adventurer Candido Rondon’s expedition of an unexplored river in the Amazon basin.
+After losing his bid for a third Presidential term, Theodore Roosevelt set sail for Rio de Janeiro to join Brazilian adventurer Candido Rondon’s 1914 expedition of an unexplored river in the Amazon basin.
 The River of Doubt.

 With provisions more suited for a New York tea-room – including imported caviar – a series of miscues befell the expedition’s 19 explorers.